 Over the last few decades, marketers responded to this criticism by becoming increasingly analytic and the holy grail became tracking movement down the marketing funnel.
 Strategies focused on the funnel and analytics tracked which tactics were most effective.

-Even Google Analytics adopts the notion of moving visitors down a funnel, but easily tracking movement through a website from entry to thank you page.
+Even Google Analytics adopts the notion of moving visitors down a funnel by allowing website owners to easily track movement through a website from entry to thank you page.
+But, is the process really a funnel?
+Let’s jump into that conversation.

 Mark and Cara (remember the HBR article above) make some good points about how the marketing funnel is obsolete today.
 First, they mention that social media now means consumers no longer move in a linear fashion from awareness to conversion.
 Of course, that’s not really new — consumers NEVER moved in a linear fashion leading to product purchase.
 Marketers used the funnel as a conceptual framework for the process knowing that consumers don’t move through linearly, but cycle through and jump around.
 That doesn’t make their point any less valid, however.